GoogleCloudPlatform/cloud-foundation-toolkit/dm/templates/sap_hana/README.md

 # Route

-This template creates a SAP HANA deployment.
-It supportes two type of deployments:
+This template creates an SAP HANA deployment.
+It supports two types of deployments:
-- A standalone HANA instance
+- A standalone SAPA HANA instance
-- A highly-available HANA deployment
+- A highly-available SAP HANA deployment

 ## Prerequisites